Posted on June 30th, 2017

 Baking Soda and Lemon Juice: For more stubborn rust stains, try mixing equal amounts of baking soda and lemon juice.
 Apply the mixture to the rust stains and let it sit for about twenty minutes, then scrub and finally rinse the rust away.

 If the above strategies don’t work, don’t reach for the nearest abrasive scrubbing pad or piece of steel wool.
 These will leave permanent scratches on your stainless steel appliances and actually make the return of rust more likely.
 If the rust on your appliances is extensive enough that you can’t remove it with at-home cleaning methods, it’s probable that your appliances need professional cleaning or light repairs.
-Rather than risking the integrity of your costly stainless steel fixtures and appliances, pick up the phone and call a professional.
+Rather than risking the integrity of your costly stainless steel fixtures and appliances, pick up the phone and call a professional based in Oklahoma City.

-This post was put together with the help of cleaning company https://www.raincitymaids.com/.
+This post was put together with the help of a cleaning company https://www.raincitymaids.com/.